Star height problem

-The star height problem in formal language theory is the question whether all regular languages can be expressed using regular expressions of limited star height, i.e. with a limited nesting depth of Kleene stars.
+In formal language theory, the star height problem is the question whether all regular languages can be expressed using regular expressions of limited star height, i.e. with a limited nesting depth of Kleene stars.
 Specifically, is a nesting depth of one always sufficient?
 If not, is there an algorithm to determine how many are required?
 The problem was first introduced by Eggan in 1963.

 Families of regular languages with unbounded star height

-The first question was answered in the negative when in 1963, Eggan gave examples of regular languages of star height n for every n.
-Here, the star height h(L) of a regular language L is defined as the minimum star height among all regular expressions representing L. The first few languages found by Eggan are described in the following, by means of giving a regular expression for each language:
+The first question was answered in the negative when in 1963, Eggan gave examples of regular languages of star height $n$ for every $n$.
+Here, the star height of a regular language $L$ is defined as the minimum star height among all regular expressions representing $L$.
+The first few languages found by Eggan are described in the following, by means of giving a regular expression for each language: